 Warning: This functionality is not compatible with reading from an HDF5 file; to use a CAS in combination with HDF5 initialisation, create the HDF5 file using a system with the desired CAS.

 complex type: boolean.

 Specify if the calculation should use complex dynamics in any calculation performed, and if the FCIDUMP supplied is complex-formatted.
-Currently only compatible with fci calculations.
+Currently compatible with fci, fciqmc, ccmc and dmqmc (including ip-dmqmc) calculations.